sidebase/nuxt-auth/docs/guide/application-side/session-access.md

 You can also pass the `callbackUrl` option to redirect a user to a certain page, after they completed the action.
 This can be useful when a user attempts to open a page (`/protected`) but has to go through external authentication (e.g., via their google account) first.
 :::

-:::warning Local / Refresh Only
+:::warning Local Only
-`signUp` is only avalible for the refresh and local providers!
+`signUp` is only avalible for the local provider!
 :::

 ### `signIn`